RandScullard/photo-screen-saver/readme.md

     const SHOW_COMPONENT: ShowComponent = PhotoSlideshow

-You can create your own components using the demos as a template, and using your own code or examples you find on the web.
+You can create your own components using the demos as a template.
+Use your own code or examples you find on the web.
 Whatever you use, be sure to comply with the license terms!

 ## License